cmharlow/rialto-wiki/RIALTO-and-DLSS-Terraform-Guidelines.md

 * Consider Docker first.
 Can you do it with a Docker container?
 Then do it that way.
 * If Docker won't work, build a [custom AMI](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-custom-ami.html).
 The running EC2 instance isn't patched; instead, rebuild the AMI with necessary updates and redeploy.
 * If neither of the above options work then run an EC2 instance with puppet on it, and manage it as a traditional VM.
 This is not a good choice, so we should really try avoid this.

+## AWS Regions

+* **Dev environment:** Any US-based region is fine, with a preference to us-west-2 (Oregon) as the default, just so it's easier to find stuff.
+* **Stage & Production:** Use us-west-2 (Oregon), unless:
+  * The service you require isn't available in that region OR
+  * You're implementing a multi-region service and already have the stack spun up in us-west-2, in which case, your second region is us-east-1.
+  * If you need 3 or more regions, pick whatever makes sense to you for the 3rd region and above, as long as it's documented.
+* In all cases, DO NOT use any region outside the United States.
+If you have a use case that may require an international region, bring it to Direct.